-The ATRS private equity portfolio returned 16.7% on a time-weighted return basis during the fiscal year benefitting the Total Fund's absolute return.
-The private equity portfolio exceeded its long-term objective of adding 2 percentage points above publicly traded equities since-inception but did not meet this goal during the fiscal year due mostly to the exceptionally strong returns of the public equity markets.
+The ATRS private equity portfolio returned 12.8% on a time-weighted return basis during the fiscal year benefitting the Total Fund's absolute and relative performance.
+The private equity portfolio also exceeded its long-term objective of adding 2 percentage points above publicly traded equities during both the fiscal year period, as well as over the trailing 3-year, 5-year and since inception (4/1997) periods.